-Easy and Delicious Bridal Shower Food
+Easy and Delicious Bridal Shower Food Ideas

 At the center of every successful bridal shower is great food.
 Whether you're hosting a simple brunch or lunch celebration, a tea party, or creating something with an elaborate theme, you can serve festive and tasty dishes without spending a week in the kitchen or hiring a pricey caterer.
 Here are some tips and recipes that will help you plan your own shower menu and host a sensational shower for any bride-to-be (or bridal couple!).

 Before planning the bridal shower food, check with the bride, her family, and the guests to see if anyone has special dietary restrictions (allergies, gluten-free, vegan, etc.).
 Be sure to include a variety of dishes so there's something for everyone to enjoy.
 Appetizers, finger sandwiches, punch, and dessert are time-honored bridal shower foods, but feel free to think outside the box.

-Get a leg-up on shopping.
 Making a detailed grocery list will help you eliminate last-minute trips to the store.
 To really save time, consider ordering any special condiments or spices online so you're sure to have all the ingredients on hand well before beginning to cook.